 Children's Social Care has the responsibility to clarify with the referrer the nature of the concerns and how and why they have arisen.

 The local Northamptonshire Thresholds and Pathways provides guidance about the criteria for making and receiving referrals.

-The multi agency referral form can be accessed at the Northamptonshire Safeguarding Children Board website.
+The multi agency referral form can be accessed at the Northamptonshire Safeguarding Children Partnership website.

 2. The Duty to Refer

 All professionals have a responsibility to refer a child to Children's social care under section 11 of the Children Act 2004 if they believe or suspect that the child:

 - Has suffered significant harm;

 - Has a disability, developmental and welfare needs which are likely only to be met through provision of family support services (with agreement of the child's parent) under the Children Act 1989;